wahidhaa/spatial_transcriptomics_analysis_using_Seurat/README.md

-the analysis locally, download the Space Ranger output folders (`P5CRC_cropped/`, `P5NAT_cropped/`), the single-cell reference dataset, and the workshop's pre-computed intermediate `.rds` checkpoints (used at several compute-intensive steps) into a local `data/` folder, along with an `figures/` folder for exported figures a `results/` folder for exported output tables.
+the analysis locally, download the Space Ranger output folders (`P5CRC_cropped/`, `P5NAT_cropped/`), the single-cell reference dataset, and the workshop's pre-computed intermediate `.rds` checkpoints (used at several compute-intensive steps) into a local `data/` folder, along with an `figures/` folder for exported figures and a `results/` folder for exported output tables.
+The `sessionInfo/` folder include information about the versions of the packages and tools used in this project.

 ## Workflow summary: